parkjangwon/ssl-cert-expired-checker/README.md

+# SSL-CERT-CHECKER
 ### A service that notifies you by email of the expiration date of your SSL domain certificate.

 ---
-# RESULT : EMAIL SYSTEM :: INBOX
+# EMAIL SYSTEM :: INBOX
 > [gmail.com] SSL Certificate ExpirationDate : 2024-05-27

 > [mail.naver.com] SSL Certificate ExpirationDate : 2024-05-01